taufik-nurrohman/markdown/.dev/README.md

 </tbody>
 </table>

-The examples below will generate a predictable HTML code, but not because this converter cares about the existing HTML tag balance:
+The examples below will generate predictable HTML code, but not because this parser cares about the existing HTML tag
+balance:

 <table>
 <thead>